How To Prepare Your Home For Santa's Visit

 - Use command hooks or strings such as twine, thread, ribbon or clear fishing line to hang your stockings.
 Think twice about using nails as this will leave holes.

 - Stockings also do not need to be hung from fireplaces.
 They can be hung anyplace sturdy enough to hold a couple of kilos: deck railings, bed posts, the back of kitchen chairs, etc.

-- Advice on leaving out treats for Santa and the reindeer:
+And when it comes to leaving out treats for Santa and the reindeer:

 - Make sure the food you leave for Santa and the reindeer is out of reach from possums and mice.
 They seem to know when Christmas arrives and are on high alert!

 - Leave some carrots or apples for the reindeer.
 They work pretty hard to get that sleigh around the world.